Cuban Revolution: Student demonstrations

 By late 1955, student riots and demonstrations became more common, and unemployment became problematic as new graduates could not find jobs.
 (Note: "The return to inaction brought new student riots in Santiago and Havana. [...]
 Many students were arrested; many were wounded; some were beaten and others tortured; on December 10, Raúl Cervantes, president of the Juventud Ortodoxa, was shot dead by the police in Ciego de Ávila. [...]
 In addition, the student protests were immediately followed by the protests of the sugar workers, for economic reasons."
-(English translation)) These protests were dealt with increasing repression.
+(English translation)) These protests were confronted with increasing repression.
 All young people were seen as possible revolutionaries.
 Due to its continued opposition to the Cuban government and much protest activity taking place on its campus, the University of Havana was temporarily closed on 30 November 1956 (it did not reopen until 1959 under the first revolutionary government).

 Attack on the Domingo Goicuria Barracks

 While the Castro brothers and the other 26 July Movement guerrillas were training in Mexico and preparing for their amphibious deployment to Cuba, another revolutionary group followed the example of the Moncada Barracks assault.
 On 29 April 1956, an Auténtico guerrilla group comprising upwards of thirty rebels, (Note: The number ranges from 30 to 100, based on publishing sources.) brought together by Reynold García, attacked the Domingo Goicuría Barracks in the Matanzas province.
 A total of fifteen rebels died, with five killed during battle and the remaining ten captured and executed.
-At least one rebel had been executed by Pilar García, Batista's garrison commander.
+At least one rebel was executed by Pilar García, Batista's garrison commander.
 Florida International University historian Miguel A. Bretos was in the nearby cathedral when the firefight began.
 In his 2011 biography, titled Matanzas: The Cuba Nobody Knows, he wrote: "That day the Cuban Revolution began for me and Matanzas."